sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 ```

 ## Bootstrap
+This is the chicken and egg part.
+Before Terraform Cloud can manage your AWS
+account for you, something has to create the first pieces that let Terraform
+Cloud talk to AWS at all.
+That something is you, running Terraform by hand,
+one time, against the very account you're about to put under automation.
+Everything you build here becomes the foundation the rest of the automation
+stands on.

 Before you can manage any of your accounts through Terraform Cloud you will need to
 bootstrap some core infrastructure like OIDC so Terraform Cloud can authenticate
 securely and manage AWS Resources on your behalf.